rossrobino/drab/apps/docs/src/pages/getting-started/index.md

 ## Frameworks

 drab can be utilized in [any framework that supports custom elements](https://custom-elements-everywhere.com/).
-If you are using a server-side rendering (SSR) framework and are installing the elements instead of using a CDN/script tag, you will need to ensure the element's code only runs on the client.
+If you are using a server-side rendering (SSR) framework, you will need to ensure the element's code only runs on the client.

 Here are a few examples on how to do this in popular JavaScript frameworks with functions like `onMount` or `useEffect`.
 If you aren't using a SSR framework, you can omit these wrappers since the code will only run on the client.

 _\*If you see a better way to write any of these examples or a framework that is missing, please [create an issue or pull request](https://github.com/rossrobino/drab/issues)!_